phollyer/ElmX/README.md

 Before you can use ElmX, you'll need to create a config file (`elmx.json`).
 This is a simple JSON file that tells ElmX the following information:

 - "entryFile": The name of your entry module.
-This defaults to `Main.elm`, but if you use a different name, you can specify it here.
+This defaults to `src/Main.elm`, but if you use a different name, you can specify it here.
 - "excludedDirs": A list of directories to exclude from the search.
 This defaults to `["elm-stuff", "node_modules", "review", "tests"]`, but you can add to this list if you want to exclude more directories.
 - "excludedFiles": A list of files to exclude from the search.
 This is useful if you have one or more modules that you are working on but are not yet `import`ed into any of your project files.